The Historical Construction of Body Norms

 to

-• social marker
+• symbolic and social marker

-This contributed to:
+This transition contributed to:

 • increased regulation of appearance

-• reinforcement of modesty norms
+• reinforcement of modesty expectations

 5. Consumer Culture and Body Perception

-Modern economic systems further shaped body perception.
+Modern economic systems further transformed body perception.

 5.1 Commercialisation of Appearance